psecio/websecio/_posts/2013/02/2013-02-14__API-Authentication-Public-Private-Hashes.md

 #### Public and Private Hashes

-In this first part of the series, we're going to look at a pretty simple method of validating both of these things - using the pairing of a public and private key along with [HMAC hashing](http://en.wikipedia.org/wiki/Hash-based_message_authentication_code) to perform the validation.
+In this first part of the series, we're going to look at a pretty simple method of validating both of these things - using the pairing of a public and private hash along with [HMAC hashing](http://en.wikipedia.org/wiki/Hash-based_message_authentication_code) to perform the validation.
 Let's start with a look at these public and private hashes, though.

-I call them "hashes" but in reality you probably want to use something that's a bit more difficult to figure out than just a user-defined set of strings (in fact, I'd **strongly** advise you not allow the user to have any input into the key creation).
+I call them "hashes" but in reality you probably want to use something that's a bit more difficult to figure out than just a user-defined set of strings (in fact, I'd **strongly** advise you not allow the user to have any input into the hash creation).
 Since these values are only used for the hashing and validation of the content, they don't necessarily have to be related to anything about the user.
 In some of the implementations I've seen they just generate a random value and make a hash out of